Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 - the maximum line length is 120 characters; maximum file size is 750 lines.
 Long lines are inconvenient when doing a side-by-side diff.
-- TODO's are allowed to identify corner cases.
 - use 0.0, 1.0 etc if they are floats/doubles; use 0, 1 etc if they are integers.
 - in principle no abbreviations in names of methods, members and variables.